-designed initially for configured Life Scope TR (BSM-6000 series) bedside monitors, and its use later extended to Life Scope J (BSM-9101) bedside monitor, Life Scope G9 (CSM-1901) bedside monitor, Life Scope G5 (CSM-1500 series) bedside monitors, and Life Scope G7 (CSM-1700 series) bedside monitors.
-The transport monitor was realized by the addition of touch-screen, storage memory and rechargeable battery to the multi-parameter input unit, doing
+These 5.5-inch transport monitors are adapted from the three types of multi-parameter Input Units designed initially for configured Life Scope TR (BSM-6000 series) bedside monitors, and both transport monitors and Input Units are later extended to subsequent Life Scope J (BSM-9101) bedside monitor, Life Scope G9 (CSM-1901) bedside monitor, Life Scope G5 (CSM-1500 series) bedside monitors, and Life Scope G7 (CSM-1700 series) bedside monitors.

-away the need to attach it to a monitor during patient transfer; this means the Life Scope PT transport monitor can also act as an Input Unit for the mentioned bedside monitors, known as the Host Monitor.
-The design is an adaptation to imitate the Philips
+away the need to attach it to a portable monitor during patient transfer; this means Life Scope PT transport monitor first act as an Input Unit to a Host Monitor, and upon detachment as input unit, becomes a transport monitor.
+The design is an attempt to imitate the Philips

-IntelliVue MMS X2; and because it is not a system design from scratch, something important at the system level is missing and the details will be discussed later in this same article.
+IntelliVue MMS X2, but with an unfavorable difference.
+This is because it is not a system design from scratch, the transport monitors when detached from the host monitors have no wireless link to the central monitor!
+This flaw at the system level will be discussed in details later in this same article.

 ![]() |

 Before the Life Scope PT transport monitor, Nihon Kohden offered three types of Input Units used by Life Scope TR (BSM-6000) bedside monitors for export.
 The AY-663P Input Unit uses NIHON KOHDEN SpO2 algorithm while AY-653P Input Unit offers Nellcor OxiMax SpO2 algorithm, and the AY-633P Input Unit offers Masimo SET SpO2 algorithm.
-The AY-663P Input Unit is however, not marketed in the US market.
+Only input units using Nellcor and Masimo algorithms are available in the US market.

 ![]() |